TricolorHen061/bwbdocs/docs/blacklisting.rst

 Editing the sections
 ====================

-Just type in the items, seperated by a comma (`,`) like in the image above, and press `Submit`.
+Just type in the items you wish to add, seperated by a comma, and press `Submit`.
 Optionally putting spaces after commas will not affect anything.

 ======================
 Adding non-swear items